Comprehensive Post-COVID Care Now Available! Click here to learn more.

 What Does A Blood Clot In Urine Look Like?

-The blood in urine can be traced through its color and how much blood is passing can be seen in it as well.
-The urine will be passed in pink, red and cola-colored which is totally painless in some cases.
-But if these tiny blood clots in urine pass, it will hurt you.
+The blood in the urine can be traced through its color and how much blood is passing can be seen in it as well.
+The urine will be passed in pink, red, and cola-colored which is painless in some cases.
+But if these tiny clots in urine flow, it will hurt you.
 These clots sometimes look like a reddish thread in your urine.
-The physician will ask you for an immediate test to check the blood trace and amount of blood passing by a Urinalysis test.
+The physician will ask you for an immediate test to check to notice blood and amount of blood in urine passing by a Urinalysis test.

-In serious conditions, the physician can also perform a physical examination through cystoscopy by inserting a flexible viewing tube to have a look inside your urinatory system.
-The doctor can also refer to a series of computerized tests in which ultrasonography, magnetic resonance imaging (MRI), and computed tomography (CT) can be included to view abnormality in kidney filtering disorder.
-If a kidney disorder is found then you will go with a blood test to evaluate kidney functionality percentage and sometimes kidney biopsy is also performed.
+In serious conditions, the physician can also perform a physical examination through cystoscopy by inserting a flexible viewing tube to have a look inside your urinary system.
+The doctor can also refer to a series of computerized tests in which ultrasonography, magnetic resonance imaging tests (MRI), and computed tomography (CT) can be included to view abnormality in kidney filtering disorder.
+If urinary or kidney problems are found then you will go with blood tests to evaluate kidney functionality percentage and sometimes kidney biopsy is also performed.

 – Disclaimer –